elated-sawyer/WALL-E/README.md

 **Note:** Stage 2 should be run after Stage 1 completes, as it relies on the symbolic knowledge learned in Stage 1.

 The backbone API model (GPT-4-32k) employed in the Mars experiments is no longer available.
 In response, we are optimizing WALL-E’s knowledge-graph extraction pipeline using a program-learning approach for scene-graph induction.
-Updated code and models will be released in an upcoming version.
-Updated code and models will be released in an upcoming version.
+Updated code will be released in an upcoming version.

 ## Citation